Medical Residents Are Employees, Not Students

 Now, why would you do one over the other?

 Ideally, the independent contractor relationship allows some more flexibility than being an employee, meaning you can work for multiple organizations as an independent contractor.
 Whereas, as an employee, almost every employment contract will have exclusivity or prohibited outside activities.
 The employer will have veto power if you want to work for another organization while employed with them.
 Organizations are usually okay with moonlighting and locums work if it doesn’t interfere with your day-to-day activities for that employer.
 For tips on making extra money as a resident physician, check out this article on how to make extra money as a resident physician.

 Employment After Residency Training

 If I had to say what is better, anyone coming out of training is unlikely to enter multiple independent contractor relationships.
 It would help if you built up the network when you leave training.
 Nine out of 10 people enter employment classified as an employee.
 There are a few specialties that are more likely only to offer independent contractor opportunities.

 So, for whatever reason, anesthesia and dermatology use independent contractor agreements much more liberally than any other position.
 Now, you’ll always be an employee if you work for a hospital or hospital network.
 You’re not going to work as an independent contractor.
-The only time you’d work as an independent contractor, or a better way of saying that is the organizations that offer these are usually smaller physician-owned groups, between two to eight physicians.
+The only time you’d work as an independent contractor, or a better way of saying that is when the organizations that offer these are usually smaller physician-owned groups, between two to eight physicians.
 And in that scenario, they may offer it.

 Do you want the security of having all those benefits?